 Hear from governments, regulators, and investors around the world how they are supporting the updated conception of fiduciary duty.

-Former Vice President and Chairman of Generation Investment Management, Al Gore, introduces PRI, UNEP FI and The Generation Foundation’s Fiduciary Duty in the 21st Century Programme, which seeks to update conceptions of fiduciary duty and in doing so create the conditions for a more sustainable global economy.
+Former US Vice President and Chairman of Generation Investment Management, Al Gore, introduces PRI, UNEP FI and The Generation Foundation’s Fiduciary Duty in the 21st Century Programme, which seeks to update conceptions of fiduciary duty and in doing so create the conditions for a more sustainable global economy.

 The project finds that, far from being a barrier, there are positive duties to integrate environmental, social and governance factors in investment processes.

 Fiduciary duties exist to ensure that those who manage other people’s money act in the interests of beneficiaries.
 The most important fiduciary duties are the duty of loyalty and the duty of prudence.
 A decade after the original Freshfields report, changes in investment practice and in public policy demonstrate that far from being a barrier, there are positive duties on investors to integrate ESG issues.

 Following the launch of the report Fiduciary Duty in the 21st Century (2015), the Principles for Responsible Investment (PRI), the United Nations Environment Programme Finance Initiative (UNEP FI) and The Generation Foundation launched a three-year project to clarify investors’ obligations and duties in relation to the incorporation of environmental, social and governance (ESG) issues in investment practice and decision-making.